PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

+This repo aims to compare different recent anomaly detection methods.

+Typical anomaly detection algorithms are calibrated on anomaly-free historical data samples and used on new data samples where we are looking for anomalies.
+There are two main approaches: real-time anomaly detection and offline anomaly detection.
+In this project, I focus on univariate anomaly detection with unsupervised learning.

 # METHODS

 **Offline time series anomaly detection** takes a fixed sequence of input data samples as input called a frame, and returns if there is an anomaly in the frame.
 They are convenient methods to detect anomalies in stored files with maximum reliability.